kenatiod/MUT/Understanding Machine Understanding.md

 As the capabilities of machine understanding systems grow, so too does the need for robust governance frameworks to guide their responsible development and deployment.
 These frameworks must address a wide range of issues, from ensuring the safety and reliability of these systems to promoting transparency, accountability, and respect for human rights (Fjeld et al., 2020).
 They must also be adaptable to the rapidly evolving landscape of AI research and development, while providing clear guidance to practitioners, policymakers, and the public.

 This appendix provides an overview of the current state of governance frameworks, standards, and guidelines for the responsible development and deployment of machine understanding technologies.
-It draws on insights from academia, industry, civil society, and government to identify key principles, best practices, and open challenges in this critical domain.
+It draws on insights from academia, industry, civil society, and government to identify important principles, best practices, and open challenges in this critical domain.
 The aim is to provide a comprehensive resource for anyone involved in the creation or use of machine understanding systems, from researchers and developers to policymakers and affected communities.

 ### A6.2 -- Principles for Responsible AI Development